Skip to main content

 Five ways to keep your brain healthy

 Image of Infographic with five ways to keep your brain healthy.
-Infographic with five ways to keep your brain healthy
+Five ways to keep your brain healthy

 Every March, the Department of Defense recognizes Brain Injury Awareness Month to raise awareness of the importance of improving brain health and identifying, caring for, and treating individuals affected by traumatic brain injury, or TBI.